 Airlink has added an additional fragment to the career day for STEM (Science Technology Engineering and Math) high flyers in Grade 10.
-This portion of the career day will be known as 'The Link' innovation challenge day at a Bloemfontein Hangar near you on Friday, 28th July 2017 from 8:00 until 16:30.
+This portion of the career day will be known as ‘The Link’ innovation challenge day and will take place at a Kimberly Hangar near you on Friday, 13th October 2017 from 8:00 until 16:30.

 ‘The Link’ is an excellent opportunity for your Grade 10 learners to apply lessons from the classroom to a real world situation.
 From 2017 onwards, the program has been revived to ensure that the right candidate is selected to join ‘The Link’ while at the same time ensuring a larger, lasting impact and memorable experience for all participants.
 This will be achieved through positioning aviation at the forefront of the participants minds by using STEM related solutions and subject matter.

 This challenge targets our future aviation workforce in the engineering, ground management, cargo, pilot or maintenance fields, it also gives learners the opportunity to explore general aviation in a fun and energetic manner.

 Participation in the program is open to all public high schools.
 Teams made up of FOUR (4) grade 10 learners (no more, no less) will have to design and build an innovative solution to a problem in their community using processes learnt in their STEM classrooms.
 This solution will be presented at the activation on 9th June; however, they will be required to submit a report on the solution and an entry form at least 4 weeks prior to the event.
 The learners will be required to present their design to industry experts for judging on activation day.
 Through this process learners are exposed to innovation, creation, design and an engineering process while developing teamwork, leadership and communication skills.